Yogesh-B/LaravelToDoApp/ProjectTracker.md

 //add authentication
     - create a eloquent query for index separately in both controllers✅
     - policy to be applied in controller✅
-    - owner should be able to give and revoke permissions(sharing and managing shares)
+    - owner should be able to give and revoke permissions(sharing and managing shares)✅

-        - just create a new OwnerPolicy
+-----------REMAINING BELOW-----------
     -  and update swagger
 __tests...
 lists..get,post,put,delete //positive,negative